From the Dusty Archives...

 The decision to give direct access to (at times scantly processed) archival digital files reflects the attempt to integrate digitization technologies and social networking with traditional archival practice, and expands a "minimal processing" approach to collections.

-Files are uploaded to these sets on a weekly basis, using the platform already established for the Magnes Jewish Digital Narratives and the software MemoryMiner 2.0beta (which allows to digitally archive each upload).
+Files are uploaded to these sets on a ongoing basis, using the platform already established for the Magnes Jewish Digital Narratives and the software MemoryMiner 2.0beta (which allows to digitally archive each upload).

-Comments and social tagging features are open to all Flickr users, and the use of the files (and, of course, of the history and cultures they represent) is encouraged under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.
+Comments and social tagging features are open to all Flickr users, and the use of the files (and, of course, of the history and cultures they represent) is encouraged under a Creative Commons Attribution-Noncommercial-Share Alike license.

 Please find out more about the Rights and Reproduction terms and conditions governing the use of The Magnes Collection of Jewish Art and Life in the Research Information pages on our website.